Do I need an appointment to look at frames or meet with an optician?

 Local is important to us, too!
-Ballard Optical is owned and operated by Dr. Mason Schneider, a Seattle native.
+Ballard Optical is owned and operated by Dr. Amaraweera a PNW native.
 Whenever possible we make our lenses right here in the Puget Sound area, either in Olympia or Kent.
 We never send work overseas, and we are committed to supporting Seattle-area families, businesses, and charities.
 Your business at Ballard Optical directly affects over 50 Western Washington families.
 From all of us, thank you.

 Why is my vision getting worse?